 We believe and confess that all human beings are sinners, and that sinners are redeemed by the death and resurrection of Jesus Christ.
 God alone justifies human beings by grace through faith in Christ – a faith that God creates through the message of the Gospel.

 The Word of God

 We believe and confess that the Bible is God’s revealed Word to us, spoken in Law and Gospel.
 The Bible is the final authority for us in all matters of our faith and life.

-Baptism and Holy Eucharist (Holy Communion or the Lord's Supper) are the two sacraments in the Lutheran Tradition.
+Baptism and Holy Eucharist (Holy Communion) are the two sacraments in the Lutheran Tradition.
 We believe that a sacrament is the Word of God yoked with an earthly element which offers the recipient the forgiveness of their sins.
-We believe that, by the power of the Holy Spirit, the water in Baptism is made holy and that the bread and wine during Communion becomes the real presence of Jesus Christ.
+We believe that, by the power of the Holy Spirit, the water in Baptism is made holy and that the bread and wine in Holy Communion becomes the real presence of Jesus Christ.

 The Book of Concord